uwplse/pumpkin-pi/README.md

 ##### Assumptions for Automatic Configuration with Algebraic Ornaments

-DEVOID makes some assumptions about your terms and types for now (described in Section 3 of the ITP 2019 paper).
+PUMPKIN Pi makes some assumptions about your terms and types for now (described in Section 3 of the ITP 2019 paper).
 [Assumptions.v](/plugin/coq/examples/Assumptions.v) describes these assumptions in more detail and gives examples of unsupported terms and types.
 Note that the assumptions for records and tuples are not yet documented, since